Zongrui-Dai/BIOSTAT626-Midterm01/README.md

                                 metalearner_algorithm = 'deeplearning'
                                 )

-To better fit the model, here I do not use 10-fold cross-validation to train the ensemble model.
+To better fit the model, here I do not use 10-fold cross-validation to train the stacked ensemble model.
 The performance of this model is listed below:

 ![Image text](https://github.com/Zongrui-Dai/BIOSTAT626-Midterm01/blob/main/stack.png)